 This alternative theory turns the standard explanation on its head.
 Depressed people don't end up lying in bed because they are undercommitted to goals.
 They end up lying in bed because they are overcommitted to goals that are failing badly.
 The idea that depressed people cannot disengage efforts from failure is a relatively new theory.
 It has not been much tested in research studies.
 However, the idea is well worth exploring.
 It fits well clinically with the kinds of situations that often precipitate serious depression—the battered wife who cannot bring herself to leave her troubled marriage, the seriously injured athlete who cannot bring himself to retire, the laid-off employee who cannot bring herself to abandon her chosen career despite a lack of positions in her line of work.
 Seeing these depressions in terms of unreachable goals may be useful clinically, and may help us better understand how ordinary low moods can escalate into incapacitating bouts of depression.

-Jonathan Rottenberg is the author of The Depths: The Evolutionary Origins of the Depression Epidemic, available where books are sold.
+Jonathan Rottenberg is the author of The Depths: The Evolutionary Origins of the Depression Epidemic.